sarink/react-file-drop/README.md

 # react-file-drop

 Zero dependency React component for Gmail or Facebook -like drag and drop file uploader.
 Drag files anywhere onto the window (or user defined 'frame' prop)!
-Very extensible, provides many hooks so you can use it to develop any custom behavior that you desire.
+Very extensible, provides a hook for every event so you can use it to develop any custom behavior that you want.

 ### V3 is out!
 See the [changelog](https://github.com/sarink/react-file-drop/blob/master/CHANGELOG.md)

 ## Demo

 https://sarink.github.io/react-file-drop - A very simple live demo with example code and sample CSS

+## Why?

+I wanted that behavior that facebook, gmail, etc. have where a part of the page highlights immediately when you start dragging a file anywhere on the window.
+I couldn't find any React component that already did this, so, I made one!

 ## Dependencies